William A. Fletcher: Voting rights

 On January 27, 2020, Fletcher wrote for the majority (in a 7-4 decision) that Arizona's policy of not counting ballots filed in the wrong precinct is unconstitutional under Section 2 of the Voting Rights Act of 1965.
 Fletcher also ruled that Arizona had not carried its burden of showing that racial discrimination was not a factor in the making of this policy.
 Fletcher used a map (see page 17 of his opinion) to show why voters of Native American and Hispanic descent were far more likely to file a ballot at the wrong precinct, whether intentional (for convenience) or not.
 He also explained the longtime history of racial discrimination in Arizona.
 He also showed a graph showing the data of rejected out-of-precinct ballots as a share of in-person ballots by state.
 The data, which is from a 2012 EAC report, shows that Arizona is an outlier, with over 1.5 percent of in-person ballots being rejected because they are out of precinct.
 No other state has more than 0.5 percent of in-person ballots rejected because they are out-of-precinct. (see page 13 of his opinion).
 Fletcher's opinion totaled 107 pages in length.
 Fletcher's ruling was stayed by the U.S. Supreme Court and was considered in Brnovich v.
 Democratic National Committee.
 On July 1, 2021, about a year and a half later, the Supreme Court reversed the 9th circuit's position and upheld the Arizona law in a 6–3 decision along ideological lines.
 Justice Kagan, who wrote the dissenting opinion, used a graph of the same 2012 EAC report that Fletcher included in his opinion (see page 31 of Kagan's dissenting opinion).

-On October 13, 2020, in a case called Mi Familia Vota v.
-Katie Hobbs, Fletcher was one of two judges who partially granted the Arizona Secretary of State's request to expedite Arizona's voter registration deadline.
-Citing the Supreme Court's order in Andino v.
-Middleton, Fletcher found that a two-day grace period was reasonable, and so Arizona's voter registration deadline became October 15.
-His dissenting colleague, Jay Bybee, would hold that all votes from Arizona voters who registered after October 5, the initial voter registration deadline before the district court issued an injunction, are invalid.